 The GPR method was initially developed to detect features and interfaces in the ground.
 We use the same technique to provide detailed geometry maps of concrete structures.

 With the high accuracy of our GPR equipment, we can provide the thicknesses of the various layers composing the surfacing of a bridge deck.
 Furthermore, in a combination with calibration using core samples, we reach an accuracy of +/- 1 cm.

 The thickness surveys are also particularly interesting to determine the thickness of undocumented and inaccessible structures like retaining walls or base plates.

 We can also provide detailed geometry of discrete elements or features such as rebar location and masonry blocks, with 3D models representing the accurate position and types of masonry stones.

 This map reveals the thickness of the cover concrete of the top layer rebars.
 It indicates the areas with a lack of concrete cover or potential over-thicknesses.

 The removal depth and volume of material can be precisely estimated before an eventual hydrodemolition of the cover concrete.

 Rebar Spacing Map

-When the original blueprints are missing or incomplete, we can provide this map as a visual confirmation tool to help discover the spacing of existing structures.
-The same principle is also applied to the new structures.
+When the original blueprints are missing or incomplete, we can provide this map as a visual confirmation tool to determine rebar spacing in existing structures.
+The same principle is also applied to new structures.

-On the concrete deck example on the right, three distinct areas are revealed: the expected 150mm spacing on the right span, a higher density rebars around 15m on the supports, and an “anti-cracking” 4mm mesh on the left span with a 200mm spacing.
+The example on the right shows a concrete deck slab, where three distinct areas are revealed: the expected 150mm spacing on the right span, a higher rebar density around 15m on the supports, and a 4mm “anti-cracking” mesh on the left span with a 200mm spacing.